 - Graph your data.

 - Part B: You have two other leads on your board.
-What do you think will happen if you measured the resistance of the other two resistors in the same manner as you did in Part A?
+What do you think will be different if you conduct the same experiment on the other two pencil leads as you did in Part A?
 Repeat the experiment, collect data, present the data in a table and graph the data on the same graph as above.